 NATURAL HISTORY: Trips that explore the wildlife preserves of Peru.
 We stay in jungle lodges or camp out in jungle beaches by the river.
 At times we travel long hours by canoe, boat and bus on rugged roads, ocean front boat excursions, we also combine with stays at hotels.

-RAFTING: These are trips that include whitewater rafting on class II to IV rapids.
-We choose scenic rivers with beautiful surroundings.
-These are usually combined with easy to moderate trips.
+RAFTING AND MOUNTAIN BIKING: Trips that require good health and physical condition.
+These are trips that include Biking and/or whitewater rafting on class II to IV rapids.
+We choose scenic routes and rivers with beautiful surroundings.
+These are usually day trips combined with easy to moderate trips.

 The most important thing to remember is to join a trip with a spirit of adventure, a positive response to the unexpected and willingness to learn from new experiences.